 NICs revenue is collected in a variety of different ways:

 - For the self-employed, it is paid via the self-assessment (SA) system.
-This is mostly Class 4 NICs, but a small amount is Class 2 NICs for those with smaller amounts of self-employment income (Class 2 is set to be abolished in 2018-19).
+This is mostly class 4 NICs, which is related to self-employed earnings above a certain threshold, but a small amount is the flat-rate class 2 NICs which also covers some self-employed people with lower incomes.
 The amount of tax to be paid is calculated by the individual and declared on a tax return sent to HMRC.
 Tax returns and associated payments are completed after the tax-year has ended – in most cases in the following January (so January 2018 for the 2016-17 tax year).
-We expect 2.2 per cent of NICs in 2016-17 to be raised via the SA system.
+We expect 2.6 per cent of NICs in 2018-19 to be raised via the SA system.

 For most employees income tax is also deducted at source while the self-employed pay income tax via SA.